Matt Hughes (fighter): Welterweight championship

 Hughes won his first UFC World Welterweight title at UFC 34: High Voltage on November 2, 2001.
 In a come-from-behind fight, Hughes was caught in a triangle choke by then-champion Carlos Newton, but he lifted Newton in the air and slammed him to the mat, causing Newton to hit his head and lose consciousness just as Hughes was himself on the verge of blacking out from the choke.
 After the match Newton stated that he felt the reason Hughes fell to the mat was because he was rendered unconscious from the triangle choke.
 This was confirmed by Hughes himself upon reviewing the tape of the match Hughes can be heard telling his corner after the fight "I was out".

 The result was officially announced as a KO at 1:27 of the second round.
 The slam is considered to be one of the greatest in MMA history.

 He successfully defended his championship belt at UFC 36: Worlds Collide, defeating former Shooto Middleweight Champion Hayato Sakurai via TKO due to strikes at 3:01 of the fourth round.
 In the first round of the fight, Hughes spent all the time either clinching Sakurai up against the fence, or ripping his feet out from under him.
 In round 2, Sakurai landed a right hand that sent Hughes to the mat; despite this, Matt won the round by spending three minutes hitting Sakurai with elbows from the top position.
 At the start of the third round, Hughes quickly slammed Sakurai to the ground, again staying three minutes on top.
 He looked too strong for Sakurai.
 Hughes finished the bout in the 4th round, by taking down Sakurai and transitioning to full mount.
 After one minute of ground-and-pound onslaught, the contest was over as Sakurai had no answer for the champion.

-Hughes faced Carlos Newton in their subsequent rematch at the main event of UFC 38: Brawl at the Hall, in the promotion's debut in the United Kingdom.
-He won the fight by technical knockout when he successfully trapped Newton in a modified crucifix position, which allowed him to rain unanswered blows on Newton's face until the referee stopped the contest at 3:27 of round 4.
+Hughes faced Carlos Newton in their rematch at the main event of UFC 38: Brawl at the Hall, in the promotion's debut in the United Kingdom.
+He won the fight by technical knockout when he trapped Newton in a modified crucifix position, which allowed him to rain unanswered blows on Newton's face until the referee stopped the contest at 3:27 of round 4.